Popular Types of Flooring

 Engineered Wood Flooring

-Engineered wood provides you the resilience and timeless design of hardwood without the extra maintenance.
-Typically, it uses a layer of real hardwood attached to a plywood substrate.
-While it's more resistant to warping versus true hardwood, it sounds more hollow to walk on and can't be refinished more than once.
+Engineered wood provides you the look and durability of hardwood without the extra maintenance.
+Typically, it consists of a layer of real hardwood bonded over a plywood substrate.
+Despite the lower retail cost, it might feel more hollow to walk on, and the thin hardwood layer can only be refinished once.
+That said, its lower propensity to warp could still make it a worthy investment.

 Laminate Flooring